yiminghu/AnnoPred/README.md

 # AnnoPred

-**Part of the code is modified from LDpred (https://bitbucket.org/bjarni_vilhjalmsson/ldpred).
-We thank Dr. Bjarni J. Vilhjalmsson for sharing his code.**

 ## Introduction
 This tool predicts disease risk from genotype data using large GWAS summary statistics as training data and integrating functional annotations.
 A preprint of the method can be found at http://biorxiv.org/content/early/2016/06/13/058768.